mattiagast/ElectricityMarket-FDA/README.md

 The study then adopts a Functional Data Analysis (FDA) framework, treating supply and demand bids as entire curves rather than discrete observations.
 Techniques such as smoothing, Functional Principal Component Analysis (fPCA), and Functional k-means clustering are used to capture the main modes of variability and identify recurring structures within the curves.
 The relationship between market behavior and external factors is further explored by analyzing the covariance structure between the bid curves and variables such as gas prices and renewable energy production.
 Finally, a predictive approach is developed using a Functional Autoregressive model (FAR) to exploit temporal dependencies among curves.
 The results reveal clear daily patterns driven by the interaction between produced and demanded quantities.
 Supply bid curves show strong correlation and structural similarity, whereas demand curves exhibit greater variability and can be grouped into two clusters associated with the day of the week.
 External variables significantly influence supply curves, while their impact on demand appears weaker, partly due to the use of renewable production instead of renewable load as an explanatory variable.
 The FAR(1) model provides reasonable predictions for supply curves but proves too simplistic for demand curves, resulting in larger forecasting errors.

+The project has been presented on the 12th of July 2024 in an open workshop @ Politecnico di Milano.

 ## Preview
 ![Electricity Market Analysis Poster](docs/Poster.jpg)